anvilproject/anvil-portal/content/faq/data-security.md

 All actions taken within AnVIL’s cloud platform are captured as part of security logging.
 The AnVIL grantees will periodically audit researcher activities.

 ##What happens in the event of a Data Management Incident (DMI)?
-The standard NIH DMI practice will be followed, including coordination through the NHGRI GPA, the appropriate DAC Chair, and the NIH-wide GDS Governance staff.
+Potential DMIs (e.g., unauthorized data sharing, breaches of data security, or inadvertent data releases that may compromise data confidentiality) **must be reported** to the appropriate Data Access Committee(s) (DAC(s)) **within 24 hours of when the incident is identified**. *To identify the appropriate DAC, see the [NIH Data Use Certification](https://osp.od.nih.gov/wp-content/uploads/Model_DUC.pdf)* for the approved dataset(s).

-Data Management Incidents should be reported to [anvil@mail.nih.gov](mailto:anvil@mail.nih.gov) and [GDS@mail.nih.gov](mailto:GDS@mail.nih.gov) as soon as they are discovered.
+The standard NIH [DMI](https://osp.od.nih.gov/scientific-sharing/categories-statistics-and-summary-information-on-policy-violations-2/#violation_embargo) practice will be followed, including coordination through the NHGRI GPA, the appropriate DAC Chair, AnVIL staff, and the NIH-wide GDS Governance staff.